jamessimone/apex-rollup/README.md

 - **super important** all intermediate objects in the chain (so, in this example, `Application__c`, and `ParentApplication__c`) must _also_ have the `Rollup.runFromTrigger()` snippet in those object's triggers (or the appropriate invocable built).
 This special caveat handles cases where the intermediate objects' lookup fields are updated; no big deal if the ultimate parent lookup hasn't changed, but _big_ deal if the ultimate parent lookup _has_ changed
 - if your CMDT/invocable is set up with a relationship that is not the immediate parent and you don't fill out the `Grandparent Relationship Field Path`, it simply won't work.
 The field path is required because it's common for objects to have more than one lookup field to the same object
-- if you are using `Grandparent Relationship Field Path` with a polymorphic standard field like `Task.WhatId` or `Task.WhoId`, you should also supply a `SOQL Where Clause` to ensure you are filtering the calculation items to only be related to one type of parent at a time. **Note** - at this time, the `SOQL Where Clause` only works the fields present on the initial calculation items, and does not support cross-object filtering
+- if you are using `Grandparent Relationship Field Path` with a polymorphic standard field like `Task.WhatId` or `Task.WhoId`, you should also supply a `SOQL Where Clause` to ensure you are filtering the calculation items to only be related to one type of parent at a time. **Note** - at this time, the `SOQL Where Clause` only works on the fields present on the initial calculation items, and does not support cross-object filtering
 - grandparent rollups respect [SOQL's map relationship-field hopping of 5 levels](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_relationships_query_limits.htm):

 > In each specified relationship, no more than five levels can be specified in a child-to-parent relationship.
 For example, Contact.Account.Owner.FirstName (three levels)